-(d) Up to now we have focused only on the interpolation problem, in which we use M samples to fit a polynomial of degree M-1.
-Now suppose we wish to fit a polynomial of degree N-1 where N < M. Argue that we can cast this as a least squares optimization problem - write down both the optimization problem and an analytical formula for the solution.
-Modify your code from part (b) to handle the general case where $N \leq M$ (you should only need to change one line) and use this to find a polynomial of degree 20 that approximates the function from part (c) by setting M > 20.
+- (d) Up to now we have focused only on the interpolation problem, in which we use M samples to fit a polynomial of degree M-1.
+Now suppose we wish to fit a polynomial of degree N-1 where N < M. Argue that we can cast this as a least squares optimization problem write down both the optimization problem and an analytical formula for the solution.
+Modify your code from part (b) to handle the general case where $N \leq M$ (you should only need to make minor modifications outside of one line of code which will need to be replaced) and use this to find a polynomial of degree 20 that approximates the function from part (c) by setting M > 20.
 You should experiment with M and can set it as large as you like.
-Comment on your results and compare to what you obtained in part (c).
+Comment on your results and compare to what you obtained in part (c). - (e) Optional: Implement the weighted least squares approach developed in Problem 6 and experiment with different "weighting schemes" in the setting of part (d).
+You might want to try placing comparatively less weight on the samples near the boundary.
+By doing this can you increase M and achieve better results than before?